 Get Started Today

-The first step to getting started in the Human Services program is to apply for admission.
+The first step to getting started in human services is to apply for admission.

 - Addictions Counseling, A.A.S.